nasa-hunch/website/scripts/seed/hunch2024/projects/video.md

 ---
 name: Why Go To The Moon?
 category: [Video & Media]
+shortDescription: This video challenge invites students from K-8, high school, and post-secondary levels to showcase space exploration preparations and the CTE courses and careers needed for them, with awards given to the best videos in each category.
 ---

 This is for _K-8 Students_, _High School Students_, and _Post-Secondary Students_.